Stoeoef/spade/README.md

 ## R-Tree
 This image shows the structure of an r*-tree with some points inserted in a circular pattern.
 Points are shown as blue dots, the tree's directory nodes are displayed as boxes of different colors (depending on their depth in the tree).
 Note that the implementation tries prevent any boxes from overlapping, resulting in faster query performance.
+You can find this example in `/examples/rtreevis`, run it with `cargo run`.

 ![An example R-Tree with a few inserted points](/images/rtree_demo.png?raw=true)

 ## Natural neighbor interpolation
 The delaunay triangulation of a height field is shown with orange lines, the green grid shows the natural neighbor interpolated heights.
 In contrast to barycentric interpolation (the gray polygons), natural neighbor interpolation is smooth (C¹ differentiable, except for the data points themselves).
+You can find this example in `/examples/nninterpolation`, run it with `cargo run`.

 ![Delaunay triangulation with a grid showing interpolated values](/images/nninterpolation.png?raw=true)

 # Performance